mathisnozais/BEX/README.md

     - Fastq preprocessing of the CRISPR part is discribed in the 01_BulkNRA_preprocessing folder <br/>
 	In order to re do Fastq preprocessing you can follow guidelines and script here : [01_BulkNRA_preprocessing](01_BulkNRA_preprocessing/README.md)
     - Analysis is discribed in the 03_BulkRNA_analysis folder <br/>
-    In order to re do Figure 5 you can follow guidelines and script here : [03_BulkRNA_analysis folder/xxxx ](03_BulkRNA_analysis/README.md)
+    In order to re do Figure 5 you can follow guidelines and script here : [03_BulkRNA_analysis](03_BulkRNA_analysis/README.md)
 - Confocal microscopy
     - The analysis of the confocal images are described in the 04_Microscopy_analysis folder <br/>
 	In order to re do the detection and counting of the nuclei and PLA spot, and to obtain the same image as the paper figure 4 you can follow : [04_Microscopy_analysis ](04_Microscopy_analysis/README.md)

 ---
 ### Data Availability
+Multiple type of data are available, see here a brief summary and detail access link are provided in each sub-directories.

 #### Mice scRNAseq
-Raw count matrix and metadata to assign each cell to a sample for the mice scRNAseq experiment are available in xxxx under the accession number xxx
+Raw count matrix and metadata to assign each cell to a sample for the mice scRNAseq experiment are available in this repository.
-Final R Seurat object can be dowloaded via Zenodo xxxx
+Final R Seurat object can be dowloaded via Zenodo.

 #### TCGA bulkRNA
 Data can be dowloaded from the TCGA website and informations are given on wich samples where used in the detailed analysis.
+You can also download pre-made matrix that we used on Zenodo.

 #### CRISPR bulkRNAseq
-xx FASTQ files are available in SRA under the accession number : xxxx Final Deseq2 object can be dowloaded via Zenodo xxx
+7 samples in paired-end are available as FASTQ files in SRA/GEO under the accession number : xxxx Final object can be dowloaded via Zenodo.

 #### Microscopy
-Raw files are accessible via xxx.
-It concern xx cell lines with xx condition each.
+Raw image files are accessible via Zenodo.
+It concern Jurkat and PEER cell lines and also edited Jurkat cells.

 #### Docker images
-You have access to three dockers : one for scRNAseq analysis (named docker 410), one for bulkRNAseq (RNA.... name docker) and one for microscopy (name docker).
-All availabe in [Zenodo](https://doi.org/10.5281/zenodo.4636520) change link
+You have access to three dockers : one for scRNAseq analysis (named docker 440), one for bulkRNAseq (named docker RNA431-2) and one for microscopy (CellProfiler425).
+One conda environment for RNAseq preprocessing